-Anaphylaxis is the most severe form of allergic reaction and can be life threatening.
-It's characterised by rapid onset airway, breathing and/or circulatory problems, and is usually associated with skin symptoms and swelling.
+Anaphylaxis is a potentially life threatening, severe allergic reaction.
+It's characterised by rapid onset airway, breathing and/or circulatory problems and is usually associated with skin symptoms and swelling.

 Not all people with allergies are at risk of anaphylaxis.